 However, the restaurant kept quiet on that issue.
-They did not address the issue publicly.
+They did not address the matter publicly.
 Eventually, the firestorm passed.
-Although, you'll still find #notmycountrystore, the company is doing just fine.
+Although you'll still find #notmycountrystore, the company is doing fine.
 Crack Barrel's case is one of the classic examples of when silence is the best response during a crisis.

 Pepsi is one of the most widely known brands.
-However, flying under the radar had never been tougher for the company than after the ad campaign starring Kendall Jenner in 2017.
-Within 2 days, the ad received around 1.6 million views on YouTube.
+However, flying under the radar had never been more challenging for the company than after the ad campaign starring Kendall Jenner in 2017.
+Within two days, the ad received around 1.6 million views on YouTube.

 The brand's response to the crisis was also immediate.
-They released a statement defending their campaign, saying that it reflects people from all walks of life and that had an important message to convey.
+They released a statement defending their campaign, saying that it reflected people from all walks of life and had an important message.

 Within less than 24 hours, the ad was pulled down by the company with another statement conveying that the brand was trying to project a global message of peace, unity, and understanding.

-Uber was one of the championed ride-hailing companies and people fell in love with it.
-However, things started going down the drain when it was revealed that the CEO, Travis Kalanick served as an advisory to the President of the USA.
+Uber was one of the championed ride-hailing companies, and people fell in love with it.
+However, things started going down the drain when it was revealed that the CEO, Travis Kalanick, was an advisor to the President of the USA.

-Things only get worse when Uber continued to serve at the JFK International airport during a taxi strike and an ex-employee claimed sexual harassment and gross HR misconduct against the company.
+Things only worsened when Uber continued to serve at the JFK International airport during a taxi strike.
+An ex-employee claimed sexual harassment and gross HR misconduct against the company.
 Also, a lawsuit was filed by google against Uber.

-That said, corporate cultures are mostly created top-down.
+That said, corporate cultures are mainly created top-down.
 Uber has survived all crises till now.
 The company continued to release statements regarding each situation.
-However, the lack of transparency was one of their biggest failures
+However, the lack of transparency was one of their biggest failures.

-Crisis management is one of the important aspects that every company should prepare for.
-No matter how many precautions do they take, there is something or the other, always ready to strike at their reputation.
-Hence, being prepared to defend the company's name is the best one can do at the time of crisis.
+Crisis management is one of the essential aspects that every company should prepare for.
+No matter how many precautions they take, there is something or the other, always ready to strike at their reputation.
+Hence, being prepared to defend the company's name is the best one can do during a crisis.